avatarr8/GE214/index.md

 ## Community Contributions [25 pts]
 Because this class is a ‘studio,’ it will be very community focused, and I expect students to contribute by sharing ideas, information and helping each other solve problems -- I will of course do the same.
 We will primarily use slack to keep our community connected, asynchronous, and searchable.
-By the end of the class period on Wednesday, I expect you to have posted a minimum of two of the following:
+By the end of the class period on Thursday, I expect you to have posted a minimum of two of the following:
 - A reflection on reading or lecture (at least 100 words, complete sentences)
 - A description of a problem or issue you are having with your project development
 - A response to a classmate’s question with a solution or suggestion